bufbuild-ru/docs/docs/configuration/v2/buf-lock/index.md

 # buf.lock v2 config file

 If your [`buf.yaml`](../buf-yaml/) declares any dependencies in the `deps` field, you also need a `buf.lock` file that contains the dependency manifest for your [workspace](../../../cli/modules-workspaces/).
-It represents a single, reproducible build of the workspace's external dependencies.You can create or update a `buf.lock` file by running the [`buf dep update`](../../../reference/cli/buf/dep/update/) command at the root of the workspace (where the `buf.yaml` file is):
+It represents a single, reproducible build of the workspace's external dependencies.
+Read [Dependency management](../../../bsr/module/dependency-management/) for more information on how Buf handles dependencies.You can create or update a `buf.lock` file by running the [`buf dep update`](../../../reference/cli/buf/dep/update/) command at the root of the workspace (where the `buf.yaml` file is):

 ```console
 $ buf dep update